aturcotte/exquires/docs/usage.rst

 methods, you may wish to add your own method to see how it ranks alongside pre-existing methods.
-For example, we can compare our own implementation of the EANBQH (Exact Area image upsizing with Natural BiQuadratic Histosplines) method with several Lanczos variations
+For example, we can compare our own implementation of the EANBQH (Exact Area image upsizing with Natural BiQuadratic Histosplines) method with several Lanczos variations.

 .. code-block:: ini